simplechoices/CentralizeBashHistory/README.md

 * Command capture can be defeated by disabling history collection using "set +o history".
 However, the 'set +o ...' command itself is captured

-* Command capture can be evaded by prefixing line with a space character  (this can be blocked by forcing env var HISTCONTROL to "ignoredups")

 * "sudo su -" blocks the propagation of SSH_CLIENT and related env vars.
 Use "sudo -i" instead.
 The 'sudo su -' is captured.

 * The command is captured before execution so exit status are not avaialable to be logged